 Although there may be hundreds of factors why your Naples home’s central air conditioner may need to be looked at by a certified contractor, there are a few reasons that are most common.
 Identifying them may clarify what a technician is saying when they outline the choices for resolving the problem.
 Here are the top 5 list of problems that may cause your AC unit to fail.
 Please review these considerations and determine whether you need to schedule an HVAC inspection.

-- Faulty wiring
+- Bad AC wiring

-- Outside fan is not working
+- Outside AC fan is not operating

 The outside fan is responsible for moving the heat from your Naples home to the outside air.
 If the fan on the outside unit doesn’t perform correctly, proper heat transfer does not occur and the air conditioning compressor may overheat and trip the safety overload.
 The consequence of this action could result in internal damage to the compressor.

-- Outside unit not functional
+- Outside air conditioner unit not functional

-This typically indicates a loss of power, contactor problems or even a faulty thermostat.
+This typically indicates a lack of power, contactor problems or even a broken thermostat.

-Experts recommend that the most convenient way for a Naples area homeowner to prevent these common problems is by participating in a preventive maintenance program.
+Experts recommend that the most convenient way for a Naples area homeowner to prevent these simple problems is by participating in a preventive maintenance program.
 Bad wiring, low refrigerant and airflow problems can be discovered during routine maintenance tune-ups.
-For all these common issues, a professionally qualified, NATE-certified technician can efficiently diagnose the problem area and implement the necessary repairs.
+For all these common issues, a professionally qualified, NATE-certified technician can efficiently analyze the problem area and implement the necessary repairs.
 Call or contact us today for an evaluation!